silkaitis/penalty_card_pred/Readme.md

 Multioutput classification or regression would be the desired approach to predicting match outcomes.
 It eliminates the need for encoding match outcomes into a single value.
 Most Sklearn models can be used for multioutput prediction either natively or through the [multioutput](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.multioutput) module.
 Models listed below are being considered but all may be used to improve the overall performance.

-  1. Ridge Regression
+  1. Lasso Regression
   2. Ensemble Methods
     * Gradient Boosting
     * Random Forest
-  3. Support Vector Machines / Classifiers
+  3. Support Vector Machines
   4. Neural Network

 **Evaluation**